-11.2.
-Read Manufacturer and Device ID
+12.2 Read Manufacturer and Device ID

-Identification information can be read from the device to enable systems to electronically query and identify the device while it is in system.
-The identification method and the command opcode comply with the JEDEC standard for "Manufacturer and Device ID Read Methodology for SPI Compatible Serial Interface Memory Devices".
-The type of information that can be read from the device includes the JEDEC defined Manufacturer ID, the vendor specific Device ID, and the vendor specific Extended Device Information.
+Identification information can be read from the device to enable systems to electronically query and identify the device while it is in the system.
+The identification method and the command opcode comply with the JEDEC standard for "Manufacturer and Device ID Read Methodology for SPI Compatible Serial Interface Memory Devices."
+The type of information that can be read from the device includes the JEDEC-defined Manufacturer ID, the vendor-specific Device ID, and the vendor-specific Extended Device Information.

-The Read Manufacturer and Device ID command is limited to a maximum clock frequency of f{CLK} .
-Since not all Flash devices are capable of operating at very high clock frequencies, applications should be designed to read the identification information from the devices at a reasonably low clock frequency to ensure that all devices to be used in the application can be identified properly.
-Once the identification process is complete, the application can then increase the clock frequency to accommodate specific Flash devices that are capable of operating at the higher clock frequencies.
+The Read Manufacturer and Device ID command is limited to a maximum clock frequency of fCLK.
+Since not all flash devices are capable of operating at very high clock frequencies, applications should be designed to read the identification information from the devices at a reasonably low clock frequency to ensure that all devices to be used in the application can be identified properly.
+Once the identification process is complete, the application can then increase the clock frequency to accommodate specific flash devices that are capable of operating at the higher clock frequencies.

-To read the identification information, the $\overline{\text{CS}}$ pin must first be asserted and the opcode of 9Fh must be clocked into the device.
+To read the identification information, the $\overline{CS}$ pin must first be asserted, and then the opcode 9Fh must be clocked into the device.
 After the opcode has been clocked in, the device will begin outputting the identification data on the SO pin during the subsequent clock cycles.
-The first byte that will be output will be the Manufacturer ID followed by two bytes of Device ID information.
-The fourth byte output will be the Extended Device Information String Length, which will be 00h indicating that no Extended Device Information follows.
-After the Extended Device Information String Length byte is output, the SO pin will go into a high-impedance state; therefore, additional clock cycles will have no affect on the SO pin and no data will be output.
-As indicated in the JEDEC standard, reading the Extended Device Information String Length and any subsequent data is optional.
+The first byte to be output will be the manufacturer ID, followed by two bytes of the device ID information.
+The fourth byte output will be the Extended Device Information (EDI) String Length, which will be 01h, indicating that one byte of EDI data follows.
+After the one byte of EDI data is output, the SO pin will go into a high-impedance state; therefore, additional clock cycles will have no affect on the SO pin and no data will be output.
+As indicated in the JEDEC standard, reading the EDI String Length and any subsequent data is optional.

-Deasserting the $\overline{^{CS}}$ pin will terminate the Manufacturer and Device ID read operation and put the SO pin into a high-impedance state.
-The $\overline{^{CS}}$ pin can be deasserted at any time and does not require that a full byte of data be read.
+Deasserting the $\overline{CS}$ pin will terminate the Manufacturer and Device ID read operation and put the SO pin into a high-impedance state.
+The $\overline{CS}$ pin can be deasserted at any time and does not require that a full byte of data be read.